-Have you ever dreamed of living in the Fresh Prince of Bel Air’s mansion or having an apartment at Melrose Place?
+Have you ever dreamed of living in the Fresh Prince of Bel Air’s mansion or hanging out in the iconic living room of the Brady Bunch house?
 “I’d love to live there” is a thought that goes through viewers’ minds when seeing these idyllic settings on TV.
 For a select few, this dream is a reality.
 Houses used as external facades in television shows or movies are often homes that can be viewed, visited or sold like any other house.

 Owners of these famous residences may find that their insurance needs are a little bit different than the ordinary homeowner.

 “Homes are typically insured for their replacement cost value, or the amount it would cost to repair or replace your home at the present time,” said Adam Bakonis, Mercury Insurance Product Manager.
 “That replacement cost is not impacted by the home’s fame.
 For example, if your home burns to the ground, insurance typically pays to replace the home.
 If the fact that it burned down impacts its resale value because now it is not the original home featured in a movie or television show, homeowners insurance does not cover that.”

 Here are a few famous television and movie facade homes that have hit the market during the past few years:

 The Tanner family’s San Francisco home – as seen in the opening credits of both “Full House” and “Fuller House” – was listed in 2016 for $5.995 million.
 The iconic house, one of the Painted Ladies, was owned by “Full House” creator Jeff Franklin, who initially intended to transform the inside of the home to replicate the TV set.
 Neighbors pushed back, since the house is already a tourist destination and attracts devoted fans causing ruckus in the neighborhood.